$ cd fundamentals-of-devops

 deployment.apps/sample-app-deployment created

-use kubectl
+can use kubectl

 to explore your cluster.
 First, run the get deployments